William H. G. Bullard: Contributions to electrical engineering

 Bullard gained a reputation as an authority on electrical systems and radio communications.
 In 1904, while still a junior officer, the then-lieutenant published through the United States Naval Institute a work titled Naval Electricians' Text and Handbook.
 Later retitled the Naval Electricians' Text Book, the work went through multiple editions, being re-released in 1908, 1911, 1915, and 1917.

 "Boss of the ether" tunes in.
 Rear Admiral W.H.G.
 Bullard, chairman of the newly created Federal Radio Commission in 1927 photo.

 On 13 December 1912, Captain Bullard was appointed Superintendent of the Naval Radio Service, within the Bureau of Navigation.
 During his tenure, he developed a Handbook of Regulations (1913).

 After World War I, Bullard served in 1919 as a member of the Inter-Allied Conference on Radio, and later served as Director of Naval Communications, Navy Department.
 In 1927, he was appointed as chairman of the newly created Federal Radio Commission but died shortly into his tenure.

 Retirement and legacy

-Rear Admiral Bullard retired in 1922 and died in Washington, D.C., 24 November 1927.
+Rear Admiral Bullard retired in 1922 and died in Washington, D.C., on November 24, 1927.